mybb/docs.mybb.com/1.8/administration/security/recovery.md

 ### Secure Your Online Accounts

-Once your computer is safe it is highly recommended to reset all of your passwords.
-Literally.
+Once your computer is safe it is highly recommended to reset all of your passwords - every single one.
 Your admin account might be safe, but the attack could have originated from a hacker gaining access to your email account, thus being able to request a password reset.
 Having one weak password might compromise everything related to it, therefore it is very important to use **secure passwords** on all of your online accounts, specifically those related to your website (i.e. FTP, SSH, database, email).
 A good password can take a human hacker [580 million years to crack](http://www.blogussion.com/blogging-tips/580-million-years-hacker/), or up to 59 years for a supercomputer.
 Isn't that the kind of security you want?

 Using safe passwords, however, may not be enough.
 What if someone else gets their hands on it?
 It is important to store your passwords in a secure place.
 Writing them on a piece of paper or a txt file is not good enough.
-We recommend that you use a password manager program such as [KeePass](http://keepass.info/) or [LastPass](https://lastpass.com/) - both of which feature very powerful password generators as well.
+We recommend that you use a password manager program, such as [KeePass](http://keepass.info/) or [LastPass](https://lastpass.com/), both of which feature very powerful password generators as well.

-**Use two factor authentication wherever possible**, especially if you use the same password in multiple places (which admittedly you shouldn't).
-Two factor authentication helps reducing your vulnerability to weak passwords, key logging, password reuse, phishing and brute force because it means your account can't be accessed even if your password is compromised.
-If you have a Google account consider [enabling two factor authentication](http://googleblog.blogspot.com.au/2011/02/advanced-sign-in-security-for-your.html).
+**Use two factor authentication wherever possible**, especially if you use the same password in multiple places (which you shouldn't).
+Two factor authentication helps reduce your vulnerability to weak passwords, key logging, password reuse, phishing and brute force because it means your account can't be accessed even if your password is compromised.
+If you have a Google Account, consider [enabling two factor authentication](http://googleblog.blogspot.com.au/2011/02/advanced-sign-in-security-for-your.html).

 ### Restore Your Admin Account

 Having audited your computer and reset all your passwords, the first thing you want to do is to check if you have access to the Admin CP and the server.
 After all, you can't do anything if the hacker kicked you out of the administrator group or changed your permissions.

 First let's check if the default administrator group actually has permission to access the Admin CP.
-To do so run the following SQL query.
+To do so, run the following SQL query.

 	UPDATE `mybb_usergroups` SET `cancp`= '1' WHERE `gid` = '4';